What's the difference between a psychiatrist and a psychologist?

 After many years of dealing with multiple insurance companies' paperwork systems, unneeded and sometimes harmful meddling by "managed care" overseers and long delays in receiving payment, I decided to not participate in insurance, preferred provider or managed care programs.

-Keep in mind that, in the opinion of many mental health professionals, the benefit offered by many insurance companies is barely adequate at best.
-Yes, your benefit may include 10 sessions per year within your network, but it may cover only $25 of the total cost of each session.
-One way to address the cost of therapy is to use, if your employer offers one, a medical spending account.
+One way to reduce your out-of-pocket cost of therapy is to use (if your employer offers one) your medical spending account.
 With such accounts (they go by many names) you can set aside pre-tax dollars that are designated for medical expenses, including psychotherapy.
 Also, your company may offer an Employee Assistance Program (EAP) that includes confidential short-term counseling.
 Earlier in my career I worked for an EAP sponsored by El Camino Hospital in Mountain View.
 For some types of problems EAP services can be just right.

-© 2008, Dr. Eric Olsen, all rights reserved
+© 2018 Dr. Eric Olsen, all rights reserved